Leadership Team

 Forefront, in common with many churches whose origins are in the non-conformist tradition, understands church leadership to be plural.
 We recognise leaders in various ministries, according to their gifts and calling, and most of the week-to-week work in Forefront gets done because of their diligence.
 Leaders of our home groups (which we call Life Groups) are significant in our pastoral activities and 'family business'.
 Our Trustees ensure we fulfil our responsibilities for staff, property and financial accountability.

-Our Forefront Centre administrator Martyna Lee runs a team of receptionists and volunteers which ensures this facility continues to fulfil the vision which led us to establish it.
+Our Forefront Centre administrator Emma Higgs leads a team of receptionists and volunteers which ensures this facility continues to fulfil the vision which led us to establish it.

 Week by week, our Sunday meetings are guided by busy rotas of service leaders, speakers and musical worship leaders, meaning no two services look alike.